All Episodes

 I just know what's happening.

-I listen to him say so.
+I listened to him say so.

 Not that hard to figure out.

-Hey, we're back and we go to the audio soundbites as we continue to listen to disgruntled Democrats and others in the administration try to spleen themselves.
+Hey, we're back, and we go to the audio soundbites as we continue to listen to disgruntled Democrats and others in the administration try to spleen themselves.

-Back now to Ichabod Crane, this is Austin Goolsby this morning on Fox News Channel American Newsroom talking to Bill Hemmer.
+This is Austin Goolsby this morning on Fox News channel American Newsroom talking to Bill Hemmer.

-Six months ago he was talking about extending the tax cuts for everyone.
+You know Peter Orzak, a former colleague of yours there in Washington, six months ago he was talking about extending the tax cuts for everyone.

 Was Peter Orzak right?